-World Autism Awareness Week is celebrated this week (26th March to 2nd April 2018.)
+World Autism Awareness Week is celebrated in April.
 It is a great chance for everyone – including leisure and tourism businesses and charities – to raise money and awareness of autism for The National Autistic Society.

 Creating an Autism Friendly Setting